 Get a Recording of the Place

 Boost your chances of getting the security deposit back by documenting everything.
 The easiest way to do this is by doing a walk through and recording a video, capturing every little detail.

 You’ll have video evidence of the place.
-This clarifies any issues the landlord may have when you get back your security deposit.
+This clarifies any issues the landlord may have when it is time to get your security deposit back.

 Set a Few Rules

 You’ll want to set a few ground rules whether you’re moving in with a roommate or a significant other.
 This sets expectations but also keeps the place (and relationship) from falling apart.

 You’ll want to set rules about:

 - Daily and weekly chores

 Are you not moving in with anyone?
 Set these rules for yourself.
 Get a calendar or spreadsheet to track your daily, weekly, and monthly to-dos.